 GDPR is just the start, says Diana Marin David of Good Corporation.

-More regulation and hard work by companies will be needed to ensure t has been four months since the General Data Protection Regulation came into force on 25 May this year.
+More regulation and hard work by companies will be needed to ensure EU consumers gain control over their data t has been four months since the General Data Protection Regulation came into force on 25 May this year.
 In the run-up to GDPR Day, consumer awareness of data protection legislation seemed to be at an all-time high.
 Flooded with updates, notifications and requests from corporations, for many consumers it was the first time they were able to get a clear picture of how far their personal data had spread.
 Simultaneously, high-profile data scandals, like the ongoing Cambridge Analytica case, helped more people to realize the extent to which their personal data has become a valuable currency.